-Join Scott Onstott for an in-depth discussion in this video 3D views, perspectives, and tools in AutoCAD, part of Up and Running with 3D in AutoCAD 2013.
+Join Scott Onstott for an in-depth discussion in this video 3D views, perspectives, and tools in AutoCAD, part of AutoCAD 2013: 3D.

 One of the challenges of working in 3D is visualizing where things are in the third dimension of depth.
 It can only be projected on to a flat 2D screen.
 In this lesson you will learn the difference between parallel and perspective projection.
 You will also learn how to change your point of view.
 Using preset views, the view cube an the navigation bar interfaces.
 Open the Cathedral One Project file, an then click here to open the View Controls menu.
 It contains a list of preset views, an they're categorized in two groups.